williamkoller/williamkoller/README.md

-##  Olá, Sou William Koller!
-Sou desenvolvedor backend, atualmente desenvolvo APIs utilizando TypeScript.
+##  Hi, I'm William!

-Tenho implementado os conceitos de Clean Architecture e utilizado os patterns como: Builder, BDD, Composite, DDD, Decorator, Dependecy Injection, POO, Factory e Strategy, TDD na estrutura de código limpo.
+I am a backend developer, currently developing APIs using TypeScript.
+I have implemented the concepts of Clean Architecture and used the patterns such as: Builder, BDD, Composite, DDD, Decorator, Dependecy Injection, POO, Factory and Strategy, TDD in the clean code structure.

-Este é meu [Portfólio](https://williamkoller.github.io), dá uma conferida.
+This is my portfolio.
+[Portfolio](https://williamkoller.github.io)